 When shopping for jeans I consider whether they suit me, how well they fit and comfort.
 This pair ticks all three boxes.
 They are figure hugging but not too tight so to be uncomfortable.
 They fit well both in the legs and in the waist (I’ve often had difficulties finding jeans that fit my calves and thighs while not gaping around my waist) and I love how the straight leg style and super high waist elongates the leg and gives the outfit an almost Jane Birkin vibe.

-I ended up choosing the colour “Tango Fade” with distressing on one knee.
+I ended up choosing the colour “Tango Fade” (I don’t believe this exact shade is still available although Levi’s has come out with other shades which are very similar) with distressing on one knee.
 Usually, lighter shades of denim wash me out so I was excited to finally find a pair that didn’t.
-It’s been such a versatile colour that goes with a lot of outfits in my my wardrobe.
+It’s been such a versatile colour that goes with a lot of outfits in my wardrobe.

 As mentioned above, one of the things I love most about this pair of jeans is the way they fit me.
-I’m usually a size 6 (although I do have a pair of navy skinny jeans from Seed Heritage which is a size 8).
-I bought the size 24 of the Levi’s Ribcage Straight Ankle jeans – which was the perfect size for me.
+I’m usually a size 6 and I bought the size 24 of the Levi’s Ribcage Straight Ankle jeans – which was the perfect size for me.
 The jeans stretched slightly after wearing them a few times – but just to give me a bit more room to move and they kept their shape and weren’t loose.
 They also didn’t shrink after washing them.